NSBLab/individualised_parc_psychosis/README.md

 Use the FC matrices saved at output/FC /{parc} as an input.
 NBS uses permutation statistics to compare the FC matrices between two different groups (patients/controls), based on the understanding that significant impacts of pathophysiology will likely span a connected network, rather than isolated edges.
 For more information refer to https://www.nitrc.org/projects/nbs/.

 ## 4th step: Run script in code/post_NBS

+# Citation
+If you use our code in your research, please cite us as follows:
+Priscila T. Levi, Sidhant Chopra, James C. Pang, Alexander Holmes, Mehul Gajwani, Tyler A. Sassenberg, Colin G. DeYoung, Alex Fornito; The effect of using group-averaged or individualized brain parcellations when investigating connectome dysfunction in psychosis.
+Network Neuroscience 2023; doi: https://doi.org/10.1162/netn_a_00329

+# Further information
+Please contact priscila.thalenberglevi@monash.edu if you need further details.

+Last updated: 10/11/23